 Los Angeles, 1928.
-A single mother returns from work to find her nine-year-old son gone.
-She calls the LAPD to initiate a search.
-Five months later, a boy is found in Illinois who fits the description; he says he's her son.
-To fanfare and photos, the LAPD reunite mother and son, but she insists he's not her boy.
+Single mother Christine Collins (Angelina Jolie) returns from work to find her nine-year-old son Walter (Gattlin Griffith) gone.
+She calls the L.A.P.D. to initiate a search.
+Five months later, a boy is found in Illinois who fits the description, and he says he's her son.
+To fanfare and photos, the L.A.P.D. reunite mother and son, but she insists he's not her boy.
 The cops dismiss her as either a liar or hysterical.
-When she joins a minister in his public criticism of the police, they in turn use government power to silence and intimidate her.
+When she joins a minister in his public criticism of the Police, they in turn use government power to silence and intimidate her.
 Meanwhile, a cop goes to a dilapidated ranch to find a Canadian lad who's without legal status; the youth tells a grisly tale.
 There's redress for murder; is there redress for abuse of power?Written by

 Was this review helpful to you?